WLCG-AuthZ-WG/common-jwt-profile/profile.md

 This authorization scheme is not equivalent to POSIX semantics.
 When mapping this authorization scheme to a POSIX-like filesystem, some considerations must be made for user and group ownership.
 For example, if a token is issued with authorization `storage`.`read:/home`, an implementation MUST override normal POSIX access control and give the bearer access to all users’ home directories.

 For all `storage.*` scopes, `$PATH` MUST be specified (but it may be `/` to authorize the entire resource associated with the issuer); if not specified for these scopes, the token MUST be rejected.
-A token issuer MUST utilize absolute paths and normalize them according to section 6 of RFC 3986; as in RFC 3986, each component of the path must be URL-escaped.
+A token issuer MUST utilize absolute paths and normalize them according to section 6 of RFC3986; as in RFC3986, each component of the path must be URL-escaped.
 If a relying party encounters a non-conforming token, then it is implementation-defined if it rejects the token or performs path normalization.

 The scope claim MAY include multiple authorizations of the same scope name, e.g. `storage.create:/foo storage.create:/bar`.